Questions about Meteor Lights’ Lampshades and Pendant Lighting

 the Priority Mail International shipping rates shown in the shopping cart are much higher than they actually are.

 Please contact us directly for an accurate quote.
 Customers will be responsible for any taxes or duties.

 Q.: How long do orders take?

-A.: Most orders generally take about 6-8 weeks, or a little longer.
+A.: Most orders are now taking about 6-10 weeks, or a little longer in some cases.

 Depending on our workload, we may be able to meet special time considerations, so please let us know if time is an issue.

 Q.: Why can’t I have my shade right now?